What is Shumai?

 Remove the shumai from the heat and dish up!

-I recommend serving shumai with Japanese “karashi” mustard and soy sauce for dipping!
+I recommend dipping shumai with Japanese “karashi” mustard and soy sauce!Jump to Full Recipe Measurements

 For best results, cook the shumai before storing.
-While it is possible to make them ahead of time, the raw ingredients need to be kept refrigerated and this can cause the dumpling wrappers to dry out.
-I recommend steaming them first, then refrigerate in an airtight container for up to 1-2 days.
+While it is possible to make them ahead of time, the raw ingredients need to be kept refrigerated, and this can cause the dumpling wrappers to dry out.
+I recommend steaming them first, then refrigerating them in an airtight container for up to 1-2 days.
 You can reheat them in the microwave before serving.

 Alternatively, steam the shumai and then freeze for up to 2 weeks.
 (The taste will start to deteriorate after 2 weeks.)
 To stop them from sticking together, freeze them on a tray with a little space between each shumai.
 After 2-3 hours you can transfer them to a ziplock bag or container.

 Shumai can be reheated in the microwave or steam again until piping hot.